 We are an outdoors family.
 Long summer days are filled with cliff jumping, kayaking and messing around in water, especially on the island of Jersey where we visit the grandparents annually.

-If we’re heading to far flung destinations around the globe such as Borneo or Sri Lanka where the kids need tough, outdoor sandals to stand up to our level of wear and tear.
+If we’re heading to far flung destinations around the globe such as Borneo or Sri Lanka where the kids need tough, outdoor sandals, we need reliable, good quality sandals to stand up to our level of wear and tear.
 So which outdoor sandals for kids do we rate?

 Outdoor sandals for kids: Jack Wolfskin review